connorsavage/Pokemon-API/README.md

 # Pokemon-API

-Clicking a pokemon from teh provided list displays a picture of teh selected pokemon along with information about it.
+Clicking a pokemon name from the provided list displays a picture and information about the selected pokemon.